SAP/cloud-security-services-integration-library/java-security/README.md

       .build();
 ```
 :bulb: `OAuth2ServiceConfiguration.getClientIdentity()` is a convenience method that with `OAuth2ServiceConfigurationBuilder` implementation will resolve `ClientCredentials` or `ClientCertificate` implementations of `ClientIdentity` interface based on the `credential-type` from the Xsuaa service binding.
 Therefore, providing the correct implementation for the configured authentication type e.g. X.509 or client secret based.

+#### :mega: Service configuration in Kubernetes/Kyma environment
+To access service instance configurations from the application, Kubernetes secrets need to be provided as files in a volume mounted on application's container.
+Library will look up the configuration files in the following paths:
+- XSUAA: `/etc/secrets/sapbtp/xsuaa/<YOUR XSUAA INSTANCE NAME>`
+- IAS: `/etc/secrets/sapbtp/identity/<YOUR IAS INSTANCE NAME>`
+- Service-manager: `/etc/secrets/sapbtp/service-manager/<YOUR SERVICE-MANAGER NAME>`

+:exclamation: service-manager binding is mandatory to resolve multiple Xsuaa bindings!
+If it is not provided the first Xsuaa binding from a list is used and treated as instance with `application` plan.

+Detailed information on how to use ``java-security`` library in Kubernetes/Kyma environment can be found in [java-security-usage](/samples/java-security-usage/README.md#deployment-on-kymakubernetes) sample README.

 ### Setup Step 2: Setup Validators
 Now configure the `JwtValidatorBuilder` once with the service configuration from the previous step.